One of the most common mistakes we see in SEO is trying to optimize the homepage for every keyword you want to rank for.

 This can dramatically reduce your ability to rank for what you want to – AND can even hurt your rankings.

-Here are the top reasons why you shouldn’t try to rank your homepage, and what to do instead:
+Here are some reasons why you shouldn’t focus on homepage SEO, and several tips for what to do instead:

 1. The Business Case For Not Optimizing The Homepage